temporalio/cli/docs/cmd-options/raw.md

 	- cli
 ---

- Print raw data as json (prefer this over -o json for scripting)
+ Print raw data as json (prefer this over -o json for scripting).